dnsimple/dnsimple-support/content/articles/purchasing-ssl-certificates.markdown

 **You are not required to transfer or host a domain with us to purchase an SSL certificate**.
 You can purchase an SSL certificate for a domain, even if the domain is hosted elsewhere or registered with another registrar.

-Please be sure you comply with the all the [technical requirements](/articles/getting-started-ssl-certificates/#requirements) in our [Getting Started with SSL Certificates](/articles/getting-started-ssl-certificates/)page before purchasing the certificate.
+Please be sure you comply with the all the [technical requirements](/articles/getting-started-ssl-certificates/#requirements) in our [Getting Started with SSL Certificates](/articles/getting-started-ssl-certificates/) page before purchasing the certificate.

 # Steps